 considered as unused.
 The attachments found in spaces having at least one of the specified labels are never placed in the list of unused attachments

 and do not appear in the search results screen.

-However, the content of these spaces is processed during the search to account for attachment references, although the attachments themselves would be ignored in the list of search results.
+However, the content of these spaces is still processed in accordance with the Extent of the Search configuration, to account for attachment references, although the attachments themselves would be excluded from the search results list.

 This setting is for specifying a comma separated list of labels that would be used to mark pages or blog posts which contain attachments that should

 never be considered as unused.
 The attachments found in pages or blog posts having at least one of the specified labels are never placed in the list